rimke20/Sportradar/README.md

 # Postman Collection Setup and Test Execution Instructions

-In this file instructions will be written on how to import and run Postman collections and environment files in Postman.
+This document contains instructions on how to import and run Postman collections and environment files in Postman.

 ## Prerequisites